 Here are a few you can try:

 - Customer satisfaction (CSAT) survey: The CSAT survey is the most-used of all.
 It measures customer satisfaction after specific experiences, like purchases or customer support interactions.

 - Net Promoter Score (NPS) survey: The NPS survey measures customer satisfaction and brand loyalty.
 It’s typically sent at specific stages of the customer lifecycle, and it can contribute heavily to your online reputation management by helping you identify brand promoters and detractors.

-- Product and marketing surveys: You can monitor online reputation through general market research and competitive positioning surveys too.
+- Branding and marketing surveys: You can monitor online reputation through general market research and competitive positioning surveys too.
 Send them to customers and prospects to compare brand perception between groups.